prabhakk-mw/jupyter-matlab-proxy/README.md

 ## Licensing

 * If prompted to do so, enter credentials for a MathWorks account associated with a MATLAB license.
 If you are using a network license manager, change to the _Network License Manager_ tab and enter the license server address instead.
-To determine the appropriate method for your license type, consult TODO: CHECK IF THIS IS STILL APPROPRIATE [MATLAB Licensing Info](https://github.com/mathworks/jupyter-matlab-proxy/blob/main/MATLAB-Licensing-Info.md).
+To determine the appropriate method for your license type, consult [MATLAB Licensing Info](https://github.com/mathworks/jupyter-matlab-proxy/blob/main/MATLAB-Licensing-Info.md).

 <p align="center">
   <img width="400" src="https://github.com/mathworks/jupyter-matlab-proxy/raw/main/img/licensing_GUI.png">